 Pterodactyls frequently ate fish as well as insects and other invertebrates like them.
 Meat sources were also appealing to this winged flying reptile, and they weren’t above feasting on dinosaur carrion either.

-In this article, we’ll discuss everything related to the pterosaur’s eating habits, including whether this dinosaur species was considered carnivorous, which foods the pterodactyl snacked on, and what else its fossils tell us about its diet.
+In this article, I’ll discuss everything related to the pterosaur’s eating habits, including whether this dinosaur species was considered carnivorous, which foods the pterodactyl snacked on, and what else its fossils tell us about its diet.

 Let’s get started!